D-Jeffrey/gedcom-to-visualmap/README.md

 The produces different KML map types which should timelines and movements around the earth.
 The produces HTML file which is interactive..

-This contains two interfaces: command-line and GUI (only tested on Windows)
+This contains two interfaces: command-line and GUI (only tested on Windows and Windows Sub-system for Linux).
+Testing by @colin0brass on Mac

 Orginally forked from [https://github.com/lmallez/gedcom-to-map]